3Top/lru2cache/README.rst

 Refreshing the Cache
 --------------------
-This is not yet implemented as function but can be accomplished by first calling invalidate and the calling the wrapped function
+This is not yet implemented as a function but can be accomplished by first calling invalidate and then calling the function

 Accessing the Function without Cache
 ------------------------------------